TheDeadGuy/stork/README.md

 This will only work on Arm64 systems.
 Arm7/6, etc, etc won't work.
 This should still work with the systems it originally made to work with.

+This will also not work on a 1gb raspberry pi. i used a 4gb raspberry pi. also the SD Card speed will determine how long building will take. i found with a v30 sdcard it'll take 15-45 minutes. with a generic card. it'll take a few hours.

+I will also create another repository with the ARM64 debian package attached. -> https://github.com/TheDeadGuy/Stork-DPKG-for-ARM64

 # Pre-Req/Dependencies:

 * Rake